joshuakaluba/WellandCanal/README.md

 Source code for WellandCanal status up

 ## Installation
 Firstly make sure that the expo cli is installed.
-If not then run `npm install -g expo-cli` or follow directions from `https://facebook.github.io/react-native/docs/getting-started.html`
+If not then run `npm install -g expo-cli` or follow directions from the [React Native Getting Started documentation](https://facebook.github.io/react-native/docs/getting-started.html)

 Run `npm install` to install dependancies.